1tzRonys/Introduction/README.md

 - Discord : itsronysss
 - Youtube : itsronysss

-# Feel free to dm me at any time on discord/ask me anything on discord, just dont ask stupid/nonsense questions
+# Feel free to dm me at any time on discord.
+# Just dont ask stupid questions please!